 3. FRICTION - I'm wearing a toque as I write this blog post knowing full well that it could be breaking my hair.
 This is because wool, cotton, and other fibres that make hats and earmuffs warm are also notorious for tugging at kinky hair.
 The friction these cozy accessories cause by rubbing against our strands dries out and weakens our hair.
 If you like chunky cable knit scarves like I do, be sure to protect the hairs at the nape of your neck by hiding them away in braids or twists.
 Right now I'm wearing my hair in flat twists and I've got them wrapped up in a silk scarf underneath my toque ﹣ just to be safe!

-What's your winter hair care trick?
+Got a winter hair care tip?
 Share in a comment below!